SAILING FOR LESS ON DISNEY CRUISES

 Anyone who has priced a Disney cruise knows that they are expensive!
 You’ve probably wondered if there are any tricks to getting lower rates or saving money.
 The fact is everyone (Disney Cruise Line phone representatives, travel agents, people online) sees the same prices.
 No website or travel agent out there can give you a cheaper cruise fare than the DCL website is currently showing, although they can offer you on-board credit as incentive to book (more on that later).
 So don’t waste your time scouring the internet for a cheaper price on a particular sailing, because you won’t find one.
-They are all the same, although some may vary slightly due to taxes and fees.
+They're all the same, although some may vary slightly due to taxes and fees.
 Here are 6 tried-and-true strategies for saving money on a Disney cruise:

 1/Rebook while on board

 This strategy obviously doesn’t apply to first-time cruisers, but when you finally do get on board, I highly recommend making an on-board booking to save money on your next cruise.
-You will save 10% off the regular cruise fare plus receive an on-board credit.
+You'll save 10% off the regular cruise fare plus receive on-board credit.
 There are a few restrictions and requirements, so be sure to read the fine print.
 You can cancel and get a refund of the deposit, if you get home and change your mind; but you can’t get the discount once you’ve left the ship.
 If in doubt, book it.
 Recently, DCL began allowing you to book a placeholder instead of an actual sail date.
 This way, you can wait and assign the booking to a particular sailing after you get home.

 2/Use a travel agent who gives on-board credit

-I use a travel agent to book my Disney cruises, because some agents give a large on-board credit.
+I use a travel agent to book my Disney cruises, because some agents give a large, on-board credit.
 Some people prefer not to use a travel agent, because it means giving up control of certain aspects of their reservations; but for our family, the “free” money is just too much to turn down.
 You can use your credit for spa treatments, gratuities, shore excursions booked through DCL, gift shop purchases, and alcoholic beverages.

-For more on automatic gratuities, click here.
+For more on gratuities, click here.

 4/Use Disney Visa Rewards Card

 You can get a $50 on-board credit, if you use the Disney Visa Rewards Card to pay for your cruise.
-You also earn Disney Dollars every time that you use the card; those dollars can be redeemed at Walt Disney World, Walt Disneyland, DCL, or the Disney Store.
-Depending on which type of card you get (premier or regular), you earn a certain amount of reward dollars every time you make a purchase anywhere.
+You also earn Disney Dollars every time that you use the card; those dollars can be redeemed at Walt Disney World, Walt Disneyland, DCL, the Disney Store.
+Depending on which type of card you get (premier or regular), you earn a certain amount of reward dollars every time that you make a purchase anywhere.

 5/Book as early as possible